-While it does not need to be written on your Protective order that your abuser cannot own, buy or have a gun in order for the Federal law to be enforced, it may make it easier if it is written.
-Although LA Protective Orders automatically have a statement about the Federal Firearms Prohibition, Louisiana does not have a state law that specifically says that a person who has a Protective Order against him/her cannot own or buy a gun, which means it is not always clear to law enforcement officials that your abuser’s gun should be taken away when the Protective Order is issued.
-However, there are a couple steps you can take to help make this clear:
+While it does not need to be written on your protective order that the abuser cannot own, buy or have a gun in order for the federal law to be enforced, it may make it easier if it is written.
+There are a couple steps you can try to take to help make this clear:

 It also may be helpful if the judge explains what will happen to the abuser's guns, who will take them, and where they will be held once you leave the courthouse.
-If the judge agrees to add language that your abuser cannot keep his guns while the Protective Order is in effect, you may also want to ask that the judge:
+If the judge agrees to add language that the abuser cannot keep his guns while the protective order is in effect, you may also want to ask that the judge:

 Maybe.
-Your abuser does not have to come to the hearing in order for the law to apply to him, but he does have to be given notice of the hearing and an opportunity to attend.* If no hearing is scheduled, and/or no notice is given about the PO, then the federal firearm law might not apply to your abuser. **
+The abuser does not have to come to the hearing in order for the law to apply to him/her, but s/he does have to be given notice of the hearing and an opportunity to attend.* If no hearing is scheduled, and/or no notice is given about the PO, then the federal firearm law might not apply to your abuser. **

 No. Under federal law, if the abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you are not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?
 In addition, LA state law says that a conviction for various other crimes would also make it illegal for the abuser to have a gun.** See I am a victim of domestic violence and the abuser has a gun.
-Do I have legal options for getting the gun away from the abuser? for a list of those crimes.
+Is that legal? for a list of those crimes.

 ** LA R.S.
 14:95.1(A)